Explicit solution of an inverse first-passage time problem for L\'{e}vy processes and counterparty credit risk

 Apart from featuring in the valuation of credit derivatives such as the CDS, the credit risk of a company may also affect the value of other assets in the portfolio, especially in the cases where the company in question acts as counterparty in a trade.
-The quantification of this type of risk, named {\em counterparty risk}, requires the joint modeling of asset values and the risk of default of the company in question (see Cesari {\it et al.} \cite{Cesari} for background on counterparty risk).
-Various aspects of the modeling of counterparty risk in default barrier models have been investigated for instance in~\cite{BP,BT,EEH,LS,LS2,OS}; in these papers the model and market quotes are matched by calibration of the model parameters.
-Next we present an explicit example of the valuation of a call option under counterparty risk in a default-barrier model that is {\em by construction} consistent with a given risk-neutral probability of default, using the solution to the RIFPT problem given in Corollary~\ref{thm:IFPT}.
+The quantification of this type of risk, named \emph{counterparty risk}, requires the joint modelling of asset values and the risk of default of the company in question (see Cesari {et al.} \cite {Cesari} for background on counterparty risk).
+Various aspects of the modelling of counterparty risk in default barrier models have been investigated, for instance, in~\cite{BP,BT,EEH,LS,LS2,OS}; in these papers, the model and market quotes are matched by calibration of the model parameters.
+Next, we present an explicit example of the valuation of a call option under counterparty risk in a default-barrier model that is \emph{by construction} consistent with a given risk-neutral probability of default, using the solution to the RIFPT problem given in Corollary~\ref{thm:IFPT}.